DamBasement/wifi-warroom/wpa2_psk_attack_flow.md

 ## 🎯 Capture Handshake

 It's time to Capture the Handshake and for this we'll capture an **authentication handshake**.
+**NOTE:** **WPA2 doesn’t reuse IVs as WEP does**.
+It uses a secure 4-way handshake to derive session keys.

+    The attack focuses on capturing this handshake, which occurs only when a client **connects** to the network.

+    The handshake contains hashed information that can be brute-forced **offline** if the password is weak.

+So, we send deauthentication frames to a connected client.
+The client is forced to disconnect and reconnect.
+The handshake is captured.
+BOOM!

+📌 It's important to understand that deauth doesn’t flood traffic; it simply forces a re-authentication to trigger the handshake.

+Let's do it:

 ```bash
 mkdir WPA2